asdf-community/asdf-php/README.md

 Feel free to create an issue or pull request if you find a bug.

+Note that the Travis builds for your PR *will* fail: https://github.com/odarriba/asdf-php/pull/4#issuecomment-319123603

 ## Issues

 ### No available versions shown